SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ```
 <br>

-Thus we have a convenient dataframe storing our prediction data (predictions_df).
+Thus we have a convenient, and very useful dataframe storing our prediction data (predictions_df).
 A small sample of those 75 rows looks like this:

 <br>